cafebedouin/forecasting/README.md

 # Description

-GJP is a repository of R scripts used in forecasting.
+Forecasting is a repository of R scripts useful for geopolitical forecasting.

 # Quick Introduction